yerimoh/img/GUESS THE INSTRUCTION.md

 <img width="384" alt="image" src="https://github.com/yerimoh/img/assets/76824611/8cecf8f0-1651-4446-8027-ce7aa9c3e711">

-To compare with an existing meta-trained LM T0 (Sanh et al., 2021) trained by the DIRECT approach, we implement FLIPPED by meta-training the T5 (Raffel et al., 2019) model on 20 different datasets (around half of the datasets used to train T0) with only ∼5% of training compute compared to T0.
-Evaluation on 14 datasets from BIG-Bench (Srivastava et al., 2022) demonstrate that
-FLIPPED is effective (Figure 2), not only showing state-of-the-art performance compared to all LMs regardless of size in the zero-shot setting, but also outperforming much larger GPT-3 175B (3-shot) by a significant margin, even without any demonstrations of the task (zero-shot).
-We also compare FLIPPED with baseline models on 14 additional common English NLP tasks, further amplifying its effectiveness compared to previous methods and models.

 **[구현 및 성능]**
 * **구현**
 **DIRECT 접근 방식**으로 훈련된 기존 **meta-trained LM T0**(Sanh et al., 2021)과 **비교**하기 위해,